 Remember when you were younger?
 You got out of college, landed that first great job, and started a family.
-While not everyone does those things in that order, the big concern when you are younger is mortality.
+While not everyone does those things precisely in that order, the big concern when you are younger is mortality.
 An early death creates a financial disaster for a spouse and children.

 Mortality is the term used for the number of people who died within a population.
 Early death can be caused by an accident or a sudden or chronic health illness.
 Life insurance is often used to manage the risk of early death to protect your family from the loss of income from the person who passed away.